, , , , , ,

 Where were we going?
 No idea.
 I’d heard fisherman one – the younger chap, with a wicked grin and bucket hat – mention Qalito Island yesterday, and a quick Google had shown me a proper atoll utopia.

-But the where wasn’t important – we were off to some incredible island I was sure.
-And I hadn’t spent a fortune.
+But the where wasn’t important.
+I was certain we were off to some incredible islands, and I hadn’t spent a fortune.
 Happy days.

 All aboard the unofficial island-hopping non-express